glfw/glfw.github.io/faq.md

 ### 1.1 - What is GLFW?

-GLFW is a small C library that lets you create and manage windows with OpenGL contexts, enumerate monitors and video modes as well as handle inputs such as keyboard, mouse, joystick, clipboard and time.
+GLFW is a small C library that lets you create and manage windows, OpenGL and OpenGL ES contexts and Vulkan surfaces, enumerate monitors and video modes as well as handle inputs such as keyboard, mouse, joystick, clipboard and time.

-GLFW provides a thin, multi-platform abstraction layer, primarily for applications whose sole graphics output is through the OpenGL API.
+GLFW provides a thin, multi-platform abstraction layer, primarily for applications whose sole graphics output is through OpenGL, OpenGL ES or Vulkan.
 While GLFW is very useful when developing multi-platform OpenGL applications, single-platform developers can also benefit from avoiding having to deal with kludgy platform-specific APIs.

-The reason that libraries like GLFW are needed is that OpenGL by itself does not provide any mechanisms for creating the necessary context, managing windows, user input, timing etc.  As stated in the OpenGL 3.1 Specification (chapter 2, first paragraph):
+Libraries like GLFW are useful because OpenGL and OpenGL ES by themselves do not provide any mechanisms for creating the necessary context, managing windows, user input, timing etc.  As stated in the OpenGL 3.1 Specification (chapter 2, first paragraph):